 While your natural teeth can’t be regrown, dentistry can restore your teeth so they’re strong and protected.
 There are several ways we can restore your teeth, depending on how much of your tooth needs to be rebuilt.

+Most dental insurance plans do cover at least a portion of the cost of restorative dental treatment.
 Each insurance plan is different.
 We work with each patient to maximize the benefits of his or her plan, and also offer a number of payment and financing options to help make sure you get the care you need.